How to Use LYMPHOSEEK1,2

-Lymphoseek is a radioactive diagnostic agent and is supplied as a kit that should be stored in your facility at room temperature.
+LYMPHOSEEK is a radioactive diagnostic agent and is supplied as a kit that should be stored at room temperature.
 It is prepared by radiolabeling with technetium Tc 99m and diluting with the supplied diluent prior to use.

 Dosing and Administration

-Navidea supports your use of Lymphoseek through dedicated resources and clinical expertise, and a corporate commitment to improving diagnostic accuracy and patient care.
+Cardinal Health supports your use of LYMPHOSEEK through dedicated resources and clinical expertise, and a corporate commitment to improving diagnostic accuracy and patient care.

 - Lymphatic mapping using a handheld gamma counter to locate lymph nodes draining a primary tumor site in patients with solid tumors for which this procedure is a component of intraoperative management.

 - Guiding sentinel lymph node biopsy using a handheld gamma counter in patients with clinically node negative squamous cell carcinoma of the oral cavity, breast cancer or melanoma.

 In clinical trials with LYMPHOSEEK, no serious hypersensitivity reactions were reported, however LYMPHOSEEK may pose a risk of such reactions due to its chemical similarity to dextran.
 Serious hypersensitivity reactions have been associated with dextran and modified forms of dextran (such as iron dextran drugs).